DrDonik/oathsworn-might-deck/README.md

 - managing card draws and deck reshuffling
 - Displaying for each individual deck
   - the remaining cards, blanks and crits
-  - the Expected Value for the next card drawn from this deck
+  - the Expected Value for the next card drawn from this deck (this value includes the potential additional card draws from Crits)
 - Displaying for any combination of cards to be drawn from the four decks,
   - the probability for a hit
-  - the Expected Hit Value, i.e., the expected damage in case of a hit
+  - the Expected Hit Value, i.e., the expected damage in case of a hit (this value includes the potential additional card draws from Crits)
   - the Expected Value, including misses

 [Demo link (DrDonik's version with full statistics)](https://drdonik.github.io/oathsworn-might-deck/)